An escape of vector matter-wave soliton from a parabolic trap: Hawking-like emission of matter from the potential well

 In the above equations

 are elliptic moduli, ${\rm cn}\left(t,k\right)$, ${\rm dn}\left(t,k\right)$ are the Jacobi elliptic functions, ${\rm am}\left(t,k\right)$ is the Jacobi amplitude.

-As it follows from Eqs.(\ref{eq:Q1}) and (\ref{eq:Q2}), in the reciprocal space soliton center of first component should exhibit periodical oscillations in the vicinity of $Q_1=0$ [see the lateral panel of Fig.\ref{fig:BO}(a)], and the soliton center in the second component [the lateral panel of Fig.\ref{fig:BO}(b)] is the increasing function of time \footnote{with the initial condition $Q_2(0)=1$ Eq.(\ref{eq:semiclas-2b}) resembles the rotating pendulum}.
-At the same time in coordinate space soliton centers of both first and second components exhibit periodic oscillations [see Eqs.(\ref{eq:X1}) and (\ref{eq:X2})].
-Nevertheless, while first component of soliton oscillates in the vicinity of the parabolic trap minimum $x_0$, with the oscillation period $\tau_1=4K(k_1)(2\pi^2\nu\omega_1)^{-1/2}$ and amplitude $\xi_1=x_0$ [white lines in Fig.\ref{fig:BO}(a)], the solitonic second component moves in the region $x<0$ (and even does not reach the trap center $x_0$) with the period $\tau_2=2k_2K(k_2)(2\pi^2\nu\omega_1)^{-1/2}$ and amplitude $\xi_2=(\sqrt{(2\omega_1+\nu x_0^2)/\nu}-x_0)/2$ [white lines in Fig.\ref{fig:BO}(b)].
+As it follows from equations (\ref{eq:Q1}) and (\ref{eq:Q2}), in the reciprocal space, the first component soliton center should exhibit periodical oscillations in the vicinity of $Q_1=0$ (see the lateral panel of figure \ref{fig:BO}(a)).
+At the same time the soliton center in the second component (the lateral panel of figure \ref{fig:BO}(b)) is a increasing function of time\footnote{with the initial condition $Q_2(0)=1$, equation (\ref{eq:semiclas-2b}) resembles the rotating pendulum}.
+In coordinate space soliton centers of both first and second components exhibit periodic oscillations (see Eqs.(\ref{eq:X1}) and (\ref{eq:X2})).
+It is worth noting first component of soliton oscillates in the vicinity of the parabolic trap minimum $x_0$, with oscillation period $\tau_1=4K(k_1)(2\pi^2\nu\omega_1)^{-1/2}$ and amplitude $\xi_1=x_0$ (white lines in figure \ref{fig:BO}(a)), the solitonic second component moves in the region $x<0$ with period $\tau_2=2k_2K(k_2)(2\pi^2\nu\omega_1)^{-1/2}$ and amplitude $\xi_2=(\sqrt{(2\omega_1+\nu x_0^2)/\nu}-x_0)/2$.
+Again, it is depicted in figure \ref{fig:BO}(b) by white lines.